-V.A.2.a).(2).(a) become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy; (Core)

-V.A.2.a).(2).(b) verify that the fellow has demonstrated the

-knowledge, skills, and behaviors necessary to
+- 5.2.b.
+The final evaluation must become part of the fellow's permanent record maintained by the institution, and must be accessible for review by the fellow in accordance with institutional policy.
+(Core) - 5.2.c.
+The final evaluation must verify that the fellow has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.

-enter autonomous practice; and, (Core)

-V.A.2.a).(2).(c) be shared with the fellow upon completion of the program.
 (Core)

-V.A.3.
+- 5.2.d.
+The final evaluation must be shared with the fellow upon completion of the program.
+(Core)

+- 5.3.
+Clinical Competency Committee

 A Clinical Competency Committee must be appointed by the program director.
-(Core)

-V.A.3.a) At a minimum the Clinical Competency Committee must

-include three members, at least one of whom is a core faculty member.
+(Core) - 5.3.a.
+At a minimum the Clinical Competency Committee must include three members, at least one of whom is a core faculty member.
 Members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's fellows.
 (Core)